a1996850622/SceneJudgment/README.md

 Please compile "Lastest.cpp" in Linux system.

-After compile Lastest.cpp, you can execute this program in following command:
+After compile Lastest.cpp, you can execute this program with following command:

 ```shell
 ./output beach_1.jpg